 Purpose Description of Work Cost

 TOTAL CONSTRUCTION: \$ 0

-G Subawarde (subar ante): Describe project activities for which sub rocinionte/MOLL

 G. Subawards (subgrants): Describe project activities for which subrecipients/MOU partners will receive compensation under the award, including services for clients.
 Include any compensation for partner/subrecipient travel in this section as well.